1901 Constitution of Cuba: Constitutional Convention

 General Leonard Wood, the U.S. military governor of Cuba, called for a constitutional convention to meet in September 1900.
 It met for the first time on 5 November 1900, in Havana.
-Wood opened the meeting by charging its thirty-one delegates with writing a constitution and formulating the future relationship between the U.S. and Cuba. presided and Enrique Villuendas and Alfredo Zayas served as secretaries.
+Wood opened the meeting by charging its thirty-one delegates with writing a constitution and formulating the future relationship between the U.S. and Cuba.
+Domingo Méndez Capote presided and Enrique Villuendas and Alfredo Zayas served as secretaries.

 The convention's central committee produced a first draft of the constitution in January, and it failed to mention the United States.
 In early February the U.S. government expressed its displeasure at the Convention's failure to address the question of Cuban-American relations and its presumption that elections would occur 90 days after the constitution is adopted without giving any consideration, in the words of The New York Times, "as to whether the United States will be satisfied" with the document.
 A spokesman for the McKinley administration said:

 The convention approved the text of the constitution on 21 February 1901, without adopting the language the U.S. government was insisting on.
 Modeled on the U.S. Constitution (1789), it divided the government into three branches: